©2020, zdSCADA, LP. All rights reserved.

-Technology is rapidly changing everything about how we lead our lives.
-Can you remember what your life was like before cell phones? computers? microwave ovens?
-Few industries have remained untouched by the marvels of modern technology, and the oilfield is no exception.
-From electronic flow meters (EFMs), to emergency shut down equipment (ESDs), to pump off controllers (POCs), there are monitoring and control devices for every function on the modern well.
-All of this equipment has to be controlled and monitored, which falls in the realm of "SCADA" – an acronym for supervisory control and data acquisition.
+Technology changes our lives more quickly than we can even understand.
+Can you remember what your life was like before cell phones?
+Before personal computers?
+Almost every industry has been changed by the marvels of modern technology, and the oilfield is no exception.
+From electronic flow meters (EFMs), to emergency shut down equipment (ESDs) and pump off controllers (POCs), there are monitoring and control devices for every function on the modern well.
+All of these devices must be controlled and monitored, which falls in the realm of "SCADA" – an acronym for Supervisory Control And Data Acquisition.

-SCADA-hosting systems collect data from the field devices – sometimes once an hour or many times a minute – using radio, cell modem, or satellite communication.
+SCADA-hosting systems collect valuable data from field devices around the clock – from once per hour to many times per minute – using radio, cell modem, or satellite communication.
 This information is organized, stored, and made available so oil and gas companies can keep a close eye on every step of their operations.
-This high-quality data provides insights into operating conditions that aid decision making to increase oil and gas production while lowering costs.
+This high-quality data provides insights into operating conditions that aid decision making, which increases oil and gas production while lowering costs.
 As the established leader in oilfield SCADA, zdSCADA® provides a range of benefits.